JamesMHarmon/optima/DEVLOG.md

 11-24-19: model 43 - Update policies to be re-normalized to sum to 1.

 11-29-19: model 68 - Updated training data to be run in reverse, so that newest games are trained last.

+12-5-19: model 67 - Cleared all models back to model 67.
+An issue was found where fpu was switched w/ fpu_root.

+12-6-19: model 74 - Introducing fast visits.